jonnyasmar/pyapple-mcp/README.md

 ## Features

 - **Messages**: Send and read messages using the Apple Messages app
 - **Notes**: List, search, create, and delete notes in Apple Notes app
 - **Contacts**: Search contacts from Apple Contacts
-- **Emails**: Send emails, search messages, and manage mail with Apple Mail
+- **Emails**: Send emails, search messages, delete emails, and manage mail with Apple Mail
 - **Reminders**: List, search, and create reminders in Apple Reminders app
 - **Calendar**: Search events, create calendar entries, and manage your schedule
 - **Web Search**: Search the web using DuckDuckGo